methupaPerera/methupaPerera/README.md

 </div>

 <p align="center">
-  I am a Full Stack Developer based in Sri Lanka,passionate about creating captivating user experiences.
+  I am a Full Stack Developer based in Sri Lanka, passionate about creating captivating user experiences.
 With the knwoledge in front-end and back-end technologies, I bring websites   to life with seamless interactions.
 </p>

 <h3 align="center">Interested in,</h3>